Women in World War I: Reasons for participation

 The motives of the women who actively joined the war effort were varied.
 Some were trying to prove their worth as supporters of loved ones in the military, while others were attracted by the idea of being useful in positions other than those considered "women's work."

 Many women believed that their contribution to the war effort would help their attempts to gain the right to vote.
 And, in fact, the global women's suffrage movement continued to make gains during the course of the war, with Denmark and Iceland granting full suffrage to women in 1915; voting rights were also expanded the following year in Norway and Canada.
 In February 1918, the United Kingdom passed a major suffrage law that was considered directly related to the importance of women's participation in the war effort.
 After years of opposition, United States President Woodrow Wilson changed his position in 1918 to advocate women's suffrage in recognition of their services.

 Anti-war sentiment

+Manifestation of women devant a food magazine in Plzeň (Bohème, Austria-Hungary) in 1918.

 Other women protested against the war and tried to persuade world leaders to end it.
 For example, in 1915, the International Congress of Women held a meeting commonly called the Women's Peace Congress or Women at the Hague, which was attended by more than 1,000 women in the Netherlands.